juribeparada/homebrew-isce/README.md

 ### If you will build ISCE under Mojave from source code

 This step is optional, but recommended.
-If you planning to build the ISCE package from the source code, you need to install the SDK headers if you are using macOS Mojave:
+If you are planning to build the ISCE package from the source code, you need to install the macOS SDK headers if you are using Mojave:

     sudo installer -pkg /Library/Developer/CommandLineTools/Packages/macOS_SDK_headers_for_macOS_10.14.pkg -target /